This site provides a machine-readable index at /llms.txt.

 Overview

-Capture specific frames as standalone PNG or JPG images during recording.
+Capture specific frames as standalone images during recording.

 Basic Screenshot Capture